Model-Free Learning of Safe yet Effective Controllers: Abstract

 \section{Abstract}

-In this paper, we study the problem of learning \emph{safe} control policies that are also \emph{effective} -- i.e., maximizing the probability of satisfying the linear temporal logic (LTL) specification of the task, and the discounted reward capturing the (classic) control performance.
-We consider unknown environments that can be modeled as Markov decision processes (MDPs).
-We propose a model-free reinforcement learning algorithm that learns a policy that first maximizes the probability of ensuring the safety, then the probability of satisfying the given LTL specification and lastly, the sum of discounted Quality of Control (QoC) rewards.
-Finally, we illustrate the applicability of our RL-based approach on a case study.
+We study the problem of learning \emph{safe} control policies that are also \emph{effective}; i.e., maximizing the probability of satisfying a linear temporal logic (LTL) specification of a task, and the discounted reward capturing the (classic) control performance.
+We consider unknown environments modeled as Markov decision processes.
+We propose a model-free reinforcement learning algorithm that learns a policy that first maximizes the probability of ensuring safety, then the probability of satisfying the given LTL specification and lastly, the sum of discounted Quality of Control rewards.
+Finally, we illustrate applicability of our RL-based approach.